 Beijing – Xian – Yangtze River Cruise – Shanghai

-This is a popular small group China tour featuring China’s top three tourist cities plus a first class cruise through the mighty Three Gorges on the Yangtze River.
+This popular small-group China tour features China’s top three tourist cities plus a first class Yangtze cruise.
 Trip highlights include the Great Wall at Mutianyu, Forbidden City, Temple of Heaven, Summer Palace, Terracotta Army, and a 3-day cruise through the magnificent Three Gorges on the Yangtze River.